ethanfrey/signedpost/README.md

 * `application.go` - Implementation of a TMSP application
 * `rest.go` - Implementation of a JSON REST API to view the data
 * `chain.go` - Implementation of a tendermint proxy, allowing writing transactions to the blockchain, and querying the blockchain state.

+## Roadmap

+### v0.1.0 (in progress)

+* Implementation of users and posts in tmsp app
+* Implementation of json api to view data
+* Go cli to generate, sign, and submit valid transactions
+* Javascript client (react) to display state via json api

+### v0.2.0 (planned)

+* Android native app capable of submitting transactions as well as viewing state
+* Websockets to "watch" a query for live updates (auto-update on post by a given user)
+* Integrate live update in both clients

+### Future ideas

+* Protocol buffer instead of go-wire and portable crypto libraries
+  * Easier for signing/verifying with no-golang clients
+* Validating "light-client" features
+  * Get and verify proof for a given state
+  * Verify block headers
+  * Display and validate block where post was submitted (audit trail)
+* iOS app?
+* Desktop app?
+* Multiple content-types of post
+  * Encoded text, timestamp validated, key may be released much later to publish
+  * Special data fields with app-specific meaning?

+## Licensing

+Please note that all code here is currently under the GPLv3.

+It is intended as an example app, and a free place to work on best practices without commercial interest.
+All contributions (and public forks) are welcome in order to evolve best practices in tendermint apps.
+However, if you wish to integrate any of this code in a commercial application, please check with the author first.